FredericBruening/php-spl-exercises/README.md

 # Standard PHP Library

-Exploring the SPL with the the SPL Course from LinkedIn
+Exploring the SPL with the SPL Course from LinkedIn

+---
+### INDEX

 #### Exploring files and directories
 - DirectoryIterator
 - FilesystemIterator
 - RecursiveDirectoryIterator / RecursiveIteratorIterator
 - FileInfo

+---
+#### What is the common directory for?
+The directory contains sample files for the exercises.